project-sekai-ctf/sekai.team/data/blog/foobar-ctf-2022/death-note.md

 ## 4. Get flag

-Poorly, the time passed and the server closed so I cannot connect to it to get the flag but I will run in local:
+Unfortunately, the time has passed and the server was closed so I cannot connect to it to get the flag but I ran it locally.

 ![get_flag.png](/static/images/foobar-ctf-2022/images/get_flag.png)